Our 10 Days of Real Food Experience

 –The cereal aisle packs dozens and dozens of choices, but very few that fit with the program.
 As such, I made my own granola, adjusting the recipe to eliminate the sugar, using a combination of honey and maple syrup instead.

 –Most desserts were out of the question since they’re typically made with both sugar and refined flour.
 My need for a sweet/chocolate fix led to the Chocolate Coconut Copycat Bars I posted on Monday.
-Rosie came up with a recipe of her own for Chocolate Peanut Butter balls, which I’ll include in My Week in Food tomorrow.
+Rosie came up with a recipe of her own for Chocolate Peanut Butter balls.

 –Overall the kids were good sports about sticking with 10 Days of Real Food.
 I tried to approach it without being overly restrictive, but asked them to respect the ground rules on the homefront.
 Aside from a cupcake incident on Sunday, all went as planned.